[TOC]

 }

-In strategies written in JavaScript, Python, C++ languages, the Sleep() function needs to be called in the main loop of the strategy, it will be used to control backtesting time series backtracking speed.
-In the real market, it is used to control the strategy polling interval, and also control the frequency of accessing the API interface of the exchange.
-Because the strategy for commodity futures is event-driven (the market data is pushed by the exchange), the strategy for commodity futures can be written without the Sleep()
+function needs to be called in the main loop of those strategies.
+It will be used to control the backtracking speed.
+In the bot, it is used to control the strategy polling intervals, and also control the requesting frequency of accessing the API interface of the exchange.

 function onTick(){

-// Write strategy logic here, it will be called constantly, such as printing market information.
+//Write strategy logic here, and it will be called constantly, such as printing market information

 Log(exchange.GetTicker())